 Educating users on how to identify possible payloads and avoid them, would seem to be the best approach against ransomware – after all, prevention is better than a cure.
 While this can be effective, the reality is that the ransomware authors have to bypass a defense just once to do their dirty deed, and they constantly change tactics in order to do so.
 Even the best prepared amongst us can get outwitted at some point or another.

 Much of the writing that has been done around WannaCry has mostly focused on the Microsoft vulnerability and the importance of keeping systems updated.
-While this is certainly important, it cannot be a 100% defense against new ransomware variants that take advantage of zero day vulnerabilities that are yet, unprotected.
+While this is certainly important, it cannot be a 100% defense against new wannacry ransomware variants that take advantage of zero-day vulnerabilities that are yet, unprotected.

-So, what can one do beyond keeping up to date with latest OS updates and security patches?
-Experience tells us that the best defense against ransomware, is a data backup.
+So, what can one do beyond keeping up to date with the latest OS updates and security patches?
+Experience tells us that the best defense against wannacry ransomware is a data backup.
 A clean backup of an organization’s data can prevent them from being held hostage by an attacker, even if their other ransomware defenses fail.

 - Invest in reliable backup software that can back up all your endpoints.
 Look for something that can handle both Windows and Mac computers.